 Turtle eggs are essential for the survival of turtle populations, and the destruction of nesting sites through the predation of eggs has far-reaching consequences for the ecosystem.
 Loss of turtle populations means losing critical parts of the food chain that support organisms, such as fish, amphibians, and small reptiles.
 With populations dwindling, the food supply for predators will also decrease.
 Therefore, addressing the impact egg-eating has on turtles and the ecosystem as a whole should be a priority to protect our environment and the species living within it.

-Recommended Reading: Do Turtles Hibernate In Water?
+Recommended Reading: What Do Baby Snapping Turtles Look Like?

 How to provide eggs as part of a turtle’s diet in captivity.